John Ward 2011

 Photo (if we have one) and Pdf Link files(s) to website

 records.
-Also look at Convict Ship level links for key WA records.
+Also look at Convict Ship level links for key WA records which are sequential by convict.

-Birth | William Kirkham 222 was born in 1823.1 |
+Birth | He was born in 1823.1 |

-Death | He died on 21 February 1859 at Western Australia; consumption.1,2 |
+Death | He died on 21 February 1859 at Western Australia consumption.1,2 |

 Convicted | Convicted of stealing a boat and sentenced to 10 years on 20 July 1849 at Derby, Derbyshire, England.
 He had been convicted previously.1 |